Why SSH Security Matters for Ubuntu Servers

 sudo /usr/lib/xt_geoip/xte_geoip_build -D . .)

-The xt_geoip_build command processes country IP ranges into a binary format that iptables can use for matching.
+The xte_geoip_build command processes country IP ranges into a binary format that iptables can use for matching.
 The exact invocation depends on which CSV package you use.
-If the automated build fails, download the MaxMind GeoLite2 Country CSV directly from their website, extract it, and build the database from that.
+If the automated build fails, download country IP data directly and build the database manually.

 Block traffic from specific countries by IP range.
 For example, to block China and Russia, which are the source of a disproportionate amount of SSH brute-force traffic: